Characterizing active learning environments in physics using network analysis and COPUS observations: Discussion

 \subsection{Network Analysis}

 Table \ref{tab:metrics} shows the calculated network metrics for the presented curricula.

-Diameter is a metric that is limited by class size, so the absolute value of the diameter should not be compared across curricula.
+Diameter is tied to class size, with larger networks tending to have larger diameter, so the absolute value should not be compared across curricula.
 However, the change in diameter from the beginning to the end of term for each network varied with curriculum.
 Most curricula had a change in diameter of $\pm$ 1-2 students.
 This suggests that the overall style of interaction between the students remained largely unchanged from the early to late-term networks.
 However, we saw a large decrease in diameter with Modeling Instruction, indicative of a significantly more tight-knit class community at the end of the term.
 Modeling promotes not only in-group cooperation, but it also brings more students together to discuss concepts via whiteboard meetings.
 Thus, a large change in diameter could be a distinguishing feature of a Modeling Instruction classroom.

 Average degree, on the other hand, is not as limited by class size.
 The average degree increased throughout the term in all curricula.
 This makes sense qualitatively; as students became more familiar with their peers, they formed more connections, regardless of curriculum choice.
-We do notice, however, that the largest gains in average degree occurred with Modeling Instruction (+3.09), SCALE-UP (+2.38), and Context-Rich Problems (+1.73).
-The remaining curricula had gains ranging from 0.21-0.763, averaging less than one new connection per person throughout the term.
+We do notice, however, that the largest gains in average degree occurred with Modeling Instruction (+3.1), SCALE-UP (+2.4), and Context-Rich Problems (+1.7).
+The remaining curricula had gains ranging from 0.21-0.76, averaging less than one new connection per person throughout the term.
 This result suggests that Modeling, SCALE-UP, and Context-Rich Problems are curricula that foster building new connections while retaining old connections made previously in the term.

 With an increase in average degree, the density of connections increased in all pedagogies as well.
-However, since density is also directly correlated to class size, we cannot make conjectures about pedagogical influence on this metric.
+However, since density is also directly correlated to class size (larger networks tend to have lower density), we cannot make conjectures about pedagogical influence on this metric.

 Transitivity, which can be loosely described as the base-level of collaboration between three students, increased for all curricula except Peer Instruction, which remained approximately constant.
 All curricula have a focus on collaborative group interactions, with the exception of Peer Instruction, which instead promotes partner interactions.
 The spatial limitations of the Peer Instruction classroom may have also inhibited transitivity growth, as the ability for students to engage with more peers than are present in their immediate vicinity was hindered.
 As such, a stable level of transitivity throughout the term may be indicative of a Peer Instruction classroom.